Flussonic UGC Implementation Guideline

 4) Number of input streams: up to 10.

 |Transcoder||1) Transcoding in three profiles: Full HD (1080p), HD (720p), SD (360p).

 2) Number of output streams: up to 30.

 3) Audio transcoding isn't required.

 |DVR archive (recording and storing)||1) Recording and storing of streams is required.
 Viewers will have the opportunity to watch an event wherever and whenever they choose and to download the recording to their device.

 2) Up to 10 hours for all 10 streams in a separate data center.
-It is neccessary to be able to export the archive fragments as MP4 files.
+It's neccessary to be able to export the archive fragments as MP4 files.

-3) S3 cloud storage is used to store the recorded events.
+3) S3 cloud storage stores the recorded events.

 2) Streaming protocol: HLS.